IMOKURI/snmptrapreceiver/README.md

 * Receive SNMP trap and logging to `./log/snmptrap.log`
 * Logging format is `<Zoned Time>,<Hostname>,<SNMP Trap OID>,<Variable Bindings>`
-  - SNMP Trap OID: This is SNMP v2 format.
+  - `<SNMP Trap OID>`: This is SNMP v2 format.
 Therefore if you receive SNMP v1 trap, it converts to SNMP v2 format by [RFC2576 Section 3.1.](https://www.ietf.org/rfc/rfc2576.txt)
-  - Variable Bindings: There are combination of OID and value
+  - `<Variable Bindings>`: There are combination of OID and value

 ## Usage